tsrira/Ollama_Student_Assit_Telagram_Chatbot/README.md

 - ✅ Real-time question answering via Telegram
 - 📄 Uses a curated [Student Handbook PDF](./Jain_University_Student_Handbook_FAQs.pdf) as the source of truth
-- 🔍 Embedding and semantic search using Pinecone + OpenAI
+- 🔍 Embedding and semantic search using Pinecone + Ollama
 - ⚙️ Built on n8n (no-code/low-code automation)
 - 💬 Chat memory support for context
 - 🧾 Response constrained to uploaded content (no hallucinations)